microsoft/Tools-for-Health-Data-Anonymization/README.md

 |redact|All elements| Removes the element.
 See the parameters section below to handle special cases.|
 |dateShift|Elements of type date, dateTime, and instant | Shifts the value using the [Date-shift algorithm](#date-shift-algorithm).

-2 extension methods can be used in FHIR path rule to simplify the FHIR path:
+Two extension methods can be used in FHIR path rule to simplify the FHIR path:
-- nodesByType('_typename_'): return descendants of type '_typename_', nodes in bundle resource and contained list would be excluded.
+- nodesByType('_typename_'): return descendants of type '_typename_'.
+Nodes in bundle resource and contained list will be excluded.
-- nodesByName('_name_'): return descendants of node name '_name_', nodes in bundle resource and contained list would be excluded.
+- nodesByName('_name_'): return descendants of node name '_name_'.
+Nodes in bundle resource and contained list will be excluded.

 ### Parameters
-Parameters affect the de-identification methods specified in the type rules and path rules.
+Parameters affect the de-identification methods specified in the FHIR path rules.

 |Method| Parameter | Affected fields | Valid values | Default value | Description
 | ----- | ----- | ----- | ----- | ----- | ----- |